-Global-search is a generalization of well-known search strategies such as backtracking and depth-first-search; see [32] for details.
-Starting from a requirement specification an extension of this specification is needed which defines additional datatypes and operations to realize the global-search algorithm.
-This extended structure is combined in a specification called global\search\theory.
+Starting from a requirement specification, an extension of this specification defines the additional datatypes and operations needed to realize a globalsearch algorithm.
+This extended structure is expressed in a specification called global_search_theory.
 Based on this theory an abstract generic algorithm can be defined.
-In-stantiating the abstract scheme with the specific problem structure together with a proof that the structure fulfills the axioms of global\search\theory suffices to synthesize an algorithm realizing a constructive solution of the problem.
-Using this method, in [9] we derive a key-search algorithm and show that its verification is easily obtained by applying the correctness proof of the transformation to the specific problem structure.
+Instantiating the abstract scheme with the specific problem structure together with a proof that the structure satisfies the axioms of global_search_theory suffices to synthesize an algorithm realizing a constructive solution of the problem.
+Using this method, we have derived a key-search algorithm and shown that its verification is easily obtained by applying the correctness proof of the transformation to the specific problem structure [Dol94].